UltimaCodes/UltimaCodes/README.md

 <br>
 i also do robotics. because touching grass was never an option.
 <br>
-currently working on: an electric go-kart, a game about metal pipes (im serious), and not losing my mind.
+currently working on: a walkie talkie comms system (surely its not illegal to put up yaga antennas everywhere), a game about metal pipes (im serious), and not losing my mind.
 <br>
 🔗 [ryaanaaqil.org](url) (not a phishing link. unless.)
 <br>